 Once your debt is assigned to a collection law firm, you will typically receive a letter requesting payment of your debt.
 You have not been sued — yet.
 Generally, you are given 30 days to respond and dispute the debt or point out inaccuracies.

 This letter is a red flag, particularly if the law firm’s address is in your state.
-In all likelihood, you are very close to facing a suit, said Michael Bovee, co-founder of Resolve, a free financial management platform.
+In all likelihood, you are very close to facing a suit, said Michael Bovee, who has worked in debt resolution for more than 20 years and is the co-founder of Resolve.
 He receives calls almost daily from people who have received notice that they’re being sued over a debt.
 Even if that initial letter is from an out-of-state firm, don’t ignore it.
 If that 30- day window passes without a response from you, expect a notice of being sued to quickly follow — often within a couple of weeks.

-What do I do when I get notified?
+What do I do when I get notified by a collection law firm?

 Bovee said collection law firms win roughly 90% of the suits they file, primarily because consumers don’t respond to defend themselves, which typically ends in a default judgment.
 Even if you don’t know what steps to take, you can buy time to figure that out just by responding to the court.